If you find anything false, please email me the links you found to prove what is true. Email me at bigislandtalk@gmail.com, Rebecca Melendez, Mahalo!

 us to understand that to create “telecommunications facilities fully,” they

-understand the consequences of laying cable under streets.
+understand the consequences of laying cable under our streets.

-want to confuse us because “sitting” sounds better than causing serious traffic
+They seem to want to confuse us, because “sitting” sounds better than causing serious traffic

 to dig up all the roads to lay down this kind of cable all over the Big Island,